 English 100: Enhanced Written Rhetoric I (3 hours).
 F. The first part of a year-long enhanced course sequence in written rhetoric.
-See the complete sequence description under Written Rhetoric 102.
-Enrollment in Written Rhetoric 100/102 is by special arrangement with student academic services and the English Department.
+See the complete sequence description under English 102.
+Enrollment in English 100/102 is by special arrangement with Student Academic Services and the English Department.

 English 101: Written Rhetoric (3 hours).
 F, S. A course in which students write several academic essays in which they practice rhetorical strategies, research-based argumentation,

 and methods of composing effective prose.
 In the process of writing these essays, students consider language as a means of discovering truth about God, the world, and themselves, and they explore its potential to communicate truth and, thereby, to transform culture.

 English 102: Enhanced Written Rhetoric II (3 hours).
 S. The second part of a year-long, enhanced course sequence in Written Rhetoric.
 Students enrolled in English 100/102 write expository essays, focusing particularly on how to conduct academic research, producing research-based argumentation.
 In the process of writing these essays and mastering conventions of language, students consider language as a means of discovering truth about God, the world, and themselves; and they explore its potential to communicate truth and, thereby, to transform culture.
 Prerequisite: English 100.

 English 200: Literature in a Global Context (3 hours).
 F, S. A survey of literature that crosses borders, accumulating meaning as it travels beyond its nation or culture of origin.
 Texts will include both Western and non-Western works and will cluster around a defined focus such as a specific genre, theme, or period of time.